SamChou19815/website/packages/wiki/docs/oss-roadmap-2020-h2.md

 - Auditing every existing rules and eliminate dependencies on airbnb config;
 - Make the linter config TypeScript first.

+### Codegen Service

+- A codegen service that can support custom codegen plugins.
+- Its architecture must support both full rebuild and incremental rebuild.

 ### Build System

 Improve upon the current build system and achieve the following goals: